andrewhessler/heffree-dev/src/assets/blog/project-timewaste-pre.md

 I'm not sure what my project will look like.
 I hesitate to call it a game because I really just intend to make the world observable, not to interact with it.
 But it's definitely a possibility.

-I'll be creating it in Rust and intend to deep-dive on my dependencies, make my own engine — windowing, rendering, physics, etc. Already the project is doomed, yay!
+I'll be creating it in Rust and intend to create my own engine — windowing, rendering, physics, etc. Already the project is doomed, yay!
 Which is perfect for me.
+I also have a minor goal of bringing in as few crates (maybe 0? probably not) as possible.
 I'm not sure I understand the full extent of what I'm trying to undertake here, but I think that's also the point, right?
 The point is learning and building and having something that's my own.

 ## Why an MMORPG Simulation?
 I'm pretty nostalgic for the days of WoW and EverQuest.
 EverCrack was a potential name I considered.
 I'm so sick of being inundated with media,